Cyber Laws in India – The Importance of Cyber Law

 Cyber Laws in India

 Introduction of the Cyber Laws in India: – In a nutshell, cyber violence refers to any illicit conduct that involves the use of a computer as a new weapon, a target, or both.
-Regular criminal acts including such fraud, theft, fabrication, defamation of character, and damage, all of which are covered under the IPC, might be included in cyber offences.
+Regular criminal acts including fraud, theft, fabrication, defamation of character, and damage, all of which are covered under the IPC, might be included in cyber offences.
 The Information Technology Act of 2000 handles a number of new crimes that have evolved as a result of digital misuse.

 Meaning of the Cybercrime